-- (1) The specialised study advice is offered by the lecturers involved in the degree programme, the study advisers and the programme coordinator. - (2) The degree programme office has the task in particular of supporting the individual study planning, furnishing information and giving advice on study-related questions. - (3) In addition, a lecturer in the degree programme is assigned as a mentor to each of the students for the duration of the intensive year; the mentors meet with the students on a regular basis and will advise them individually, in particular on the selection of the two-month research placements in the fourth practical module and on decisions concerning academic programmes after the intensive year. - (4) The Central Student Advisory Office of the university is responsible for the general study advice, especially in inter-faculty questions. - (5) The students should receive study advice in the following cases especially: - on planning studies, - after failing examinations, - · before a planned foreign period of studies,
+(1) The specialised study advice is offered by the lecturers involved in the degree programme, the study advisers and the office of the degree programme.

+(2) The degree programme office has the task in particular of supporting the individual study planning, furnishing information and giving advice on study-related questions.

+(3) Coordinating with the programme committee, the office provides students with individual advice in regular intervals, in particular with regard to the selection of the two-month research placement in the fifth practical module and on questions concerning continuing academic programmes following the intensive year.

+(4) The Central Student Advisory Office of the university is responsible for the general study advice, especially in inter-faculty questions.

+(5) The students should receive study advice in the following cases especially:

+• on planning studies,

+- after failing examinations, - before a planned foreign period of studies, a) Lab reports: A comprehensive, written report, composed in the English language and structured in the form of a scientific publication (brief abstract, introduction, material and methods, results, discussion, bibliography, any appendixes) and on the basis of which the project as implemented and the results achieved therein can be clearly reconstructed.